-HS 40A 3.0 units
+HS 40A

 Introduction to Addictive Behaviors

 For individuals who wish to expand their knowledge regarding addictive behaviors.
 Covers the basic causal theories of alcoholism and drug abuse and explores methods of identification, classification, treatment and intervention.
 Designed to help prepare students for careers in a rapidly growing field.